 In total, a 360° search should not take longer than about 20 minutes.
 Below we walk you through the various data sets that you can use for your 360° search.

-This article is quite long.
-So we did our best to ensure that the sections of this article are independent of each other.
+The sections of this article are mostly independent of each other.
 You can use the links below to go directly to sections that interest you most.

 Furthermore, we have made a 360° search checklist.
 You could also go to this checklist first, and then come back to this article for more in-depth information.